 In this activity, students identify the energy challenges of different countries around the world and compare them to the United States.
 Students create a proposal and a presentation to share with the class, who will tour and try to identify each mystery nation.

-Reinforce energy concepts and sing along to NEED’s favorite songs, including the NEED Clap, E-N-E-R-G-Y, and What Do You Do With An Energy Waster?
-Video of NEED Songs
+Reinforce energy concepts and sing along to NEED’s favorite songs including the NEED Clap, E-N-E-R-G-Y, and What Do You Do With An Energy Waster?
+Videos of NEED Songs

 Primary Energy Carnival

 NEED’s popular carnival games are an excellent way to encourage students and adults to think about energy.
 The Primary Energy Carnival contains nine games appropriate for students in grades K-3.

 This guide includes background information and hands-on experiments to explore the fundamental concepts of energy.
 Students explore the science of motion, heat, sound, and light with a series of simple activities that incorporate both English and metric measurements, using safe student thermometers, balances, rulers, measuring tapes, beakers, and graduated cylinders.
 Students learn to make observations, measure, record results, compare and contrast, categorize, make predictions, analyze and graph results, and draw conclusions.

 Saving Energy at Home and School Teacher Guide (e-publication)